APSS-Official/YOLOs-CPP/README.md

 ![CMake](https://img.shields.io/badge/CMake-3.22.1-blue.svg)

+## Disclaimer
+The original code belonged to [YOLOs-CPP](https://github.com/Geekgineer/YOLOs-CPP) by Geekgineer.
+Although they mentioned the type of license at the bottom, but have not provided a license file.
+We'll be maintaining this repo according to our needs.
+Thanks you Geekgineer!

+**The rest of instructions, code and rules will be changed soon.**

 ## Overview
-**YOLOs-CPP** provides single C++ headers with a high-performance application designed for real-time object detection, segmentation, oriented object detection (OBB), and pose estimation using various YOLO (You Only Look Once) models from [Ultralytics](https://github.com/ultralytics/ultralytics).
+**Framer** provides single C++ headers with a high-performance application designed for real-time object detection, segmentation, oriented object detection (OBB), and pose estimation using various YOLO (You Only Look Once) models from [Ultralytics](https://github.com/ultralytics/ultralytics).
 Leveraging the power of [ONNX Runtime](https://github.com/microsoft/onnxruntime) and [OpenCV](https://opencv.org/), this project provides seamless integration with a unified YOLOv(5,7,8,9,10,11,12) implementation for image, video, and live camera inference.
 Whether you're developing for research, production, or hobbyist projects, this application offers flexibility and efficiency.

 ## 📰 Latest Updates